 None of the Named Officers are employed by the Company pursuant to employment agreements.
-The Company does not have any material compensatory plans or arrangements with any of its employees, including the Named Officers, with respect to any resignation, retirement or other termination of such persons employed with the Company resulting from, or in any way connected with, a change-in-control of the Company.
+As described in the Compensation Committee Report on page 13, the Company has provided supplemental separation benefits for certain executive officers, including the Named Officers, in the event of a change in control or ownership of part or all of the Company.
+Such benefits will be provided only if an officer is discharged without cause and is not offered the opportunity to be hired by the new or successor management or company within 30 days at no less than the base salary earned before discharge.
+The Company does not have any other material compensatory plans or arrangements with its employees with respect to any resignation, retirement or other termination of such persons employed with the Company resulting from, or in any way connected with, a change-in-control of the Company.